24 German Essay Phrases, Plus Tips on How to Write an Essay in German

 All you need is to brush up your vocabulary and follow a few simple strategies, and you’ll be well on your way to writing your first masterpiece.

-This post will show you how to get started and provide you with a list of useful German words and phrases to include in your next essay.
+This post will provide you with a list of useful German words and phrases to include in your next essay, plus the different types of German essays, a few writing strategies and even a sample essay at the end.

 - The Different Types of German Essays